BYUcs236ta/cs236_Decker_Goodrich/Lab0.md

 ![](assets/images/03-NewCredential.png)

 8. For host enter schizo.cs.byu.edu and for port enter 22
 9. For user name and password, use your CS account credentials.
-Issues with you CS account can be resolved [here](https://docs.cs.byu.edu/doku.php?id=setting-up-your-account-with-the-cs-authentication-system)
+Issues with your CS account can be resolved [here](https://docs.cs.byu.edu/doku.php?id=setting-up-your-account-with-the-cs-authentication-system)
 10. Click "Test Connection" to make sure it's connecting to the lab machines (you may need to be using the [CS VPN](https://docs.cs.byu.edu/doku.php?id=VPN-Configuration-and-Use) if you're not on campus).

 ![](assets/images/04-CSAccount.png)